Monodromy Pinning Defects in the Critical $\mathrm{O}(2N)$ Model: Monodromy pinning DCFTs at large

 The roots of $\beta$ are then $h=0$ and $h=\pm h^*$ where

 Furthermore, we find

 which implies that at the IR fixed points

 We can compare this prediction to the large-$N$ results of section~\ref{sec:large_n}.
-We find numerically
+We find that numerically to 4 significant figures,

 as expected, in agreement with the prediction of conformal perturbation theory.
-Note the denominator is obtained using~\eqref{eq:dimensions}, valid in the UV monodromy DCFT, while the denominator is determined from the leading zero of $\tl B_0$.
+Note the denominator is obtained using~\eqref{eq:dimensions}, valid in the UV monodromy DCFT, while the numerator is determined from the leading zero of $\tl B_0$.

+Note that having a fixed point with a real value of $h$ for $\de>0$ (which is what seems to happen) requires $\b_3>0$.
+Therefore, for $\de=0$ the perturbation by $h$ is marginally irrelevant.
+This means that at $\de=0$, there is no relevant flow triggered by $h$.
+On the other hand, the RG flows that preserve the same symmetry as the would-be monodromy pinning defect and terminate in the IR at the monodromy defect, will have logarithmic corrections to scaling, coming from the beta-function for $h$.